p4k3n/pygr4m/README.md

 Steps:

 1) Open the browser console
-2) Open the followers or followed modal/window
+2) Open the followers or following modal/window
 3) Scroll to the end of the list
 4) Select and copy the div with class "_aano".
 This contains urls to the followers/following profiles.
 See attached.
      4.1) Paste the followers into a file and save it as "followers.txt"